| MySQL database conversion to UTF8 |

 Note that modifying the character set and/or the collation sequence of a database or a table changes the default setting but doesn’t change the contents.

-However, changing the character set (potentially via changing the collation sequence) of a column does change the contents !
+However, changing the character set –potentially via changing the collation sequence– of a column through ALTER TABLE «table_name» … MODIFY «col_name» … does change the contents:

 MySQL will translate the contents to the new character set.

-And if the contents was not according to the old character set, it will translated incorrectly (and result in malformed characters).
+But if the contents was not according to the old character set, it will translate incorrectly (and result in malformed characters).

 In Analysis below we will go into more details of issues and solutions.